-Topics of Wilfried Gansterer (wilfried.gansterer (at) univie.ac.at) focus on various aspects of numerical algorithms (Version 24.10.2023).
+Topics of Wilfried Gansterer (wilfried.gansterer (at) univie.ac.at) focus on various aspects of numerical algorithms.
 For these topics, interest in numerical algorithms and (large-scale) matrix computations as well as in high performance computing and parallel computing is usually required.
-You find a list of currently open topics below, but you can also contact me and suggest your own project idea!

 2. State-of-the-art check-pointing for achieving fault tolerance in large-scale computations